-Administration Description Performance Targets Charge

-New Starters and Transfers In

-THE PROPERTY OF THE PROPERTY OF

-New scheme member:

-Employer to send to the Administrating Within 25 working days after the £50 per case

-Authority the details of the new start date.

-member.

-Leavers and Transfers out

-Scheme Leaver:

-Employer to send the Administrating Within 25 working days from the £50 per case

-Authority a completed leaver employee's last day in the

-notification.
-Scheme.

-Retirements:

-Employer to send the Administrating At least 15 working days before £50 per case

-Authority a completed notification their final paid day of work.

-Deductions

-Monthly deductions:

-Employer to send funds and schedule of By the 19th day of the month £100 per instance of late

-deductions from salary to the following the month in which de livery

-Administering Authority contributions were deducted
+Administration Description Performance T argets Charge New Starters and Transfers In New scheme member: Employer to send to the Administrating Authority the details of the new member.
+Within 25 working days after the start date. £50 per case Leavers and Transfers out Scheme Leaver: Employer to send the Administrating Authority a completed leaver notification.
+Within 25 working days from the employee's last day in the Scheme. £50 per case Retirements: Employer to send the Administrating Authority a completed notification.
+At least 15 working days before their final paid day of work. £50 per case Deductions Monthly deductions: Employer to send funds and schedule of deductions from salary to the Administering Authority By the 19th day of the month following the month in which contributions were deducted £100 per instance of late de livery